OUR INSTRUCTORS

 ILANA AMARIA

 Ilana Amaria has a Bachelor of Arts from the University of Colorado Denver and an affinity for promoting wellness and cultivating the mind-body connection through dance.
 Ilana studied at Ballet Nouveau Colorado before diversifying her repertoire as a competitive performer with Miss Julie at Broomfield Academy, Flight Performing Arts, and Denver Dance Authority.
-She is thrilled to be returning to DDA as an instructor.
+She is thrilled to now be working at DDA as an instructor.

 Instructor